 - Apologize: If they do find something you're not supposed to have or you get out of your car and they tell you to stay inside, apologize.
 Let them know you did not intend to do it and make it a point to show them you respect their country and their rules throughout the rest of your encounter

-- Don't bribe them: We'll cover this in a subsequent post about how to provide bribes without insulting the individual and their authority, so it's never a good idea to flat out say, "I'll give you money if you don't inspect my vehicle"
+- Don't bribe them: We'll cover this in a subsequent post about how to provide bribes without insulting the individual and their authority, so it's never a good idea to flat out say, "I'll give you money if you don't inspect my vehicle".
+However, keep in mind, you should know how to avoid bribes as well!

 Be respectful, as you're a guest in their country.
 Don't wear a dirty torn shirt.
 It is their country, not yours, and going in with respect for their authority and position sets a good tone for the checkpoint.